jr-marquez/ksqldbWorkshop/labs/usecase_finserv_1.md

 ksql> describe ENRICHED_PAYMENTS;
 ksql> select * from enriched_payments emit changes;
 ```
+Now check in Control Center:
+1) check in the ksqldb area - the running queries.
+Take a look in the details (SINK: and SOURCE:) of the running queries.
+2) check in the ksqldb area the ksqldb flow to follow the expansion easier

 Combining the status streams
 ```bash
 ksql> CREATE STREAM payment_statuses AS SELECT payment_id, status, 'AML' as source_system FROM aml_status;